How Schools Can Manage Conflict

 In some cases, it may be necessary to involve a neutral third party to help resolve the conflict.
 This could be a professional mediator or a member of the school administration who is not directly involved in the conflict.

-The neutral third party can help both teachers work through their issues and find a resolution that works for both parties.
+The neutral third party can help both Teachers work through their issues and find a resolution that works for both parties.

 Develop a plan for resolution